robertpiosik/CodeWebChat/README.md

 - `Code Web Chat: Commit Changes` - Generate a commit message for staged changes and commit.

+## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Enterprise security</span>

+**Code Web Chat operates exclusively on your machine.** All your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
+Model providers are called directly.

+The tool **does not** collect telemetry.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Community</span>

 If you have a question about CWC, or want to help others, you're always welcome to join the conversation: